 Hey Epiphora runs on the WordPress platform, which is always kept up-to-date as a security precaution.
-A few of my WordPress plugins, such as Relevanssi (with IP logging off) and ThirstyAffiliates (with IP logging off), log basic information from website users such as search queries and clicks.
+A few of my WordPress plugins, such as ThirstyAffiliates (with IP logging off), log basic information from website users such as search queries and clicks.
 As configured, they do not track personally-identifying data.
 My contact form plugin only sends me the information the user discloses directly in the form.

-I use Google Analytics to monitor traffic data, with IP anonymization active; Remarketing, Advertising Reporting Features, and Data Sharing Settings turned off; and data retention set at 14 months before user-level and event-level data is automatically deleted from Analytics’ servers.
+I use Google Analytics to monitor traffic data, with IP anonymization active.
+Remarketing, advertising reporting features, and data sharing settings are turned off, and data retention set at 14 months before user-level and event-level data is automatically deleted from Analytics’ servers.

 Hey Epiphora utilizes affiliate links to track sales via cookies.
 All gathered information is stored on individual affiliate programs’ servers, not my own.
 These programs do not make customers’ personally-identifying data visible to me as an affiliate.
 A few of the programs log IP addresses, but I do not look at, keep, or use them for any purpose.

-Email addresses and names (if specified) are collected by MailChimp and MailerLite when a user chooses to sign up for my email newsletters, using a double opt-in system to ensure consent.
+Email addresses and names (if specified) are collected by MailerLite when a user chooses to sign up for my email newsletter, using a double opt-in system to ensure consent.
 Users may unsubscribe at any time from the footers of these emails, or I can unsubscribe them manually by request.